wbmcintyre/ros-slam-project/README.md

 # ROS SLAM Project
 This repository contains catkin packages used with standard ros packages as examples for SLAM implementations.
-ROS Kinetic was used for

 This repository should be exported into the src folder of a catkin workspace.
 Each package inside of this repository will be addressed below.